Outstanding enough to grace the stages of the world’s great orchestras.

 Artists she has collaborated with include Gil Shaham, Timothy Eddy, Hsin-Yun Huang, and members of the Emerson and Juilliard String Quartet.
 Adelya was a concertmaster of the Yong Siew Toh Conservatory Orchestra under the batons of Robert Spano and Eiji Oue, and the Yale Philharmonia under Peter Oundjian.
 She is currently a member of the internationally acclaimed ensemble Sejong Soloists and a member of Jupiter Symphony Chamber Players.

 Adelya will join Symphony in C as Co-Concertmaster in 2016-2017 season.

 A native of Tashkent, Uzbekistan, Adelya started the violin at the age of six and had performed as soloist with orchestra only 9 months after starting violin lessons.
 She has graduated from the Yale School of Music with a Master’s Degree where she studied with Prof. Hyo Kang and Yong Siew Toh Conservatory of Music in Singapore with Prof. Qian Zhou.
 Upon graduation Adelya was awarded a First-Class Honors Degree and a Lee Kuan Yew Gold Medal as the best graduate throughout the course of study.

 Her recent awards include first prize at the Woolsey Concerto Competition at Yale, an Education Grant from the Rachel Barton Pine Foundation, and The Broadus Erle Prize from the Yale School of Music.

-Adelya is a fellow with Carnegie Hall's Ensemble Connect for 2016-2018.
+Adelya is an alum of the Carnegie Hall's Ensemble Connect for 2016-2018.
 (Formerly known as Ensemble ACJW)